 A user's operating system is their first line of defense—or their biggest weakness.
 Standard consumer operating systems leave behind a trail of metadata.
 Many experienced privacy advocates use specialized, amnesic operating systems (like Tails or Whonix) that run externally and leave zero trace on a computer's hard drive once powered down.
 Without this, anyone with physical access to the device can potentially see where the user has been.

 Network configuration is another massive risk.
 Using a Virtual Private Network (VPN) alongside Tor is highly debated; if the VPN drops for even a second without a proper fail-safe, the user's real IP address is exposed to the entry node of the Tor network.
+To understand the nuances of this setup, check out our detailed comparison of Tor vs VPN.

 Why Darknet Markets Disappear Overnight